 As those companies grow, the entrepreneurial spirit becomes diluted.
 That original great execution waivers because employees operate with less and less empowerment until they are unable to resolve any problems on their own.
 Continuous improvement and innovation?
 There is now a special department for that.
-The dichotomy is clear: the individual contributors execute as they are told, and executives decide how to innovate and then charter the centralized Operational Excellence team or consultants to get it done.
+The dichotomy is clear: the individual contributors now execute as they are told, while executives decide how to innovate and then charter the centralized Operational Excellence team or consultants to get it done.

 This shift in where innovation is born is problematic for most organizations.
 Big companies struggle or fail after long, great runs, and it is happening more frequently than ever.
 It is not for a lack of attempting to innovate, however; it’s just that the attempts are less meaningful and effective than they used to be.

 - Passionate: These employees find a lot of meaning in what they do.
-They are close to the customers and the suppliers and know all the processes, so they understand why their role is important.
-This creates a passion for their work because when they do well they make their company and customer better.
+They are close to the customers and the suppliers and know all of the processes, so they understand why their role is important.
+This creates a passion for their work because when they do well they make their company better.

 - Connected: The employees who are executing as individual contributors are also close to the vision and strategy of the company.
 They get the small picture and the big picture.